-Using an Ultra-Aire to help with Chronic Sinusitis & Allergies
+Using an Ultra Aire to help with Chronic Sinusitis and Allergies

 I am contemplating installing a whole house dehumidifier to increase air changes and reduce RH.
 The east central Ohio house 25 years old, 2700 sq ft, full basement, fully insulated, brick veneer, living area enveloped with plastic behind wallboard, full basement with open stairs from family room to large room with furnace in it and laundry that are finished and insulated from rest of basement, a double garage in one end and large storage room and shop in other end which are fully below grade and not heated or cooled with dehumidifiers that do not work because temp usually below 70.

 My wife has chronic sinusitis and allergy problems.
 I want to reduce the humidity in the living area from always, winter and summer, from over 50-60 range to below 50 RH and increase air changes from measured 3 1/2 to 5 or so.
 Also, how do I lower humidity in storage room and shop where temp less than 70 Degrees and + 70 RH?

 The AC is 25 kW electric resistance with 24,000 BTU cooling 5 years old, air bear filter and fan running 27/7.